havenwood/persist/README.md

 ## Supported Platforms

-Persist.db makes use of PStore's ultra_safe attribute, which requires:
+Persist.db takes advantage of PStore's ultra_safe attribute, which requires:

-1. Ruby 1.9 (tested on `ruby-1.9.3` and `rbx --1.9` thus far)
+1. Compatibility with Ruby 1.9+.
+(Tested on 2.0.0, 1.9.3, jruby and rbx.)
-2. A POSIX platform (such as OS X, GNU/Linux or FreeBSD)
+2. A POSIX platform (such as OS X, GNU/Linux or a BSD).

 ## Contributing